BlueCharmBeacons/BlueCharm_KBeaconDemo_Android/README.md

 If the advertisement type contains TLM and other types, the KBeacon will send 1 TLM advertisement every 10 advertisement packets by default configuration.
 For example: advertisement period was set to 500ms.
-Advertisement type was set to “URL + TLM”, and then the advertisement packet is like follow
+Advertisement type was set to “URL + TLM”, and then the advertisement packet will be as follows:s

 |Time|0|500|1000|1500|2000|2500|3000|3500|4000|4500|5000
 |----|----|----|----|----|----|----|----|----|----|----|----